ConnerGrice/Geant4-Development/README.md

 This is a lot lower than I was expecting.
 However, there can be some explainable reasons for this.
 I have not ran an efficiency test since before the passive sections on the chips were added.
 And since the padding on the sides of the cold plates seemed to affect the efficiency a lot, it would not be suprising that these extra passive sections would also decrease the total performace.
 Another passive area was added after finding out that there was a small gap between HIC segments.
 This may have also effected the result.

 I think I might need to return to the efficiency calculation to see if there is a way to make it more flexable. for istance, if particle 1 missed stave B but hit stave C and D, while particle 2 hit stave B and C, meaning their direction of travel can still be calculated but the current method would mean that this event was invalid.
 In essence, the current method looks at the staves individually and checks if they have been it by the particles.
 My new approach will be looking at the particles and checking if they hit at least 2 different staves.

+### Adding new efficiency calculations

+I have now changed the method of calculating the level of success of an event.
+Now, I will look at both particles and give them a level of success based on the layers they hit (while the particles are independent from eachother).
+After determining this, I get the overall outcome by taking the particle with the lowest level.
+E.g. if particle 1 had an alright event but particle 2 had a bad event, the overall level for the event would be bad.
+With this new method in place I ran an experiment and got these results:

+Total: 40.38%

+- Good: 84.80%
+- Alright: 9.11%
+- Bad: 6.09%

+This new method has meant that the calculated efficiency has increased by almost 10%